Jocelyn Blore

 Three forensic science degree programs offer bachelor’s degrees, undergraduate certificates, and advanced degrees.
 These programs are accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).

 Florida International University (FIU) offers an undergraduate certificate and four advanced degree programs, including an MS in forensic science, a combined MS in forensic science/PhD in biology, a professional science master’s in forensic science, and a PhD in chemistry with a forensic track.
-FIU’s forensic science programs rank among the nation’s top on-campus and online programs.
+FIU’s forensic science programs rank as some of the nation’s top on-campus and online programs.

 Housed in the International Forensic Research Institute on campus, students practice forensic DNA profiling and analytical toxicology using state-of-the-art equipment for forensic research.
 Graduates from these programs go to work in forensic laboratory positions and research teams all over the world.

 Texas A&M University offers a bachelor of science program in forensic and investigative sciences.
 Students can choose one of two specialization tracks: pre-law emphasis or science emphasis.
-Courses include forensic investigations, latent print processing, forensic soil science, forensic inheritance implications, and internships.
+Courses include forensic investigations, latent print processing, forensic soil science, forensic implications of inheritance, and internships.

 In addition, the Department of Entomology Scholars Society is a student organization that promotes undergraduate activities and functions with special programs and summer conferences.